 “Charlie, come in!”

-“My cockpit collapsed in on me and gouged out my fucking eyeball.”
-Charlie audibly clicked a lighter and lit a cockroach.
-“So my control panel’s busted, but I can work my foot-pedals.”
+“My cockpit collapsed and gouged out my fucking eyeball.”
+Charlie audibly lit a cockroach.
+“My control panel’s busted, but I can work my foot-pedals.”

 “Princess, keep up the acceleration!
-Charlie, Daisuke, get this tentacle off us before more drag us down!”
+Charlie, Daisuke, get this tentacle off before more drag us down!”

 They had no luck.
 The suckers bonded to their metal skin.
 Princess Lucia shouted to Bojack.
 “Commander, fire your mouth-cannon!”